jingyuh1/jingyuh1.github.io/essays/Store Bidding.md

 The Store bidding is an application for Businessmen or schools can share information and appeals with each other.

 ## Approch
+* Buyers and sellers don't have to be UH students, faculty, or staff.
+* There is no anonymity: buyers and sellers connect through their UH credentials.
+Transactions are expected to occur on-campus.
+If a seller wants to meet off-campus, that can be a red-flag.
+Because buyers and sellers are from UHM, the goods and services will be relevant to UH students.